Particular/docs.particular.net/servicecontrol/logging.md

 ### Logging Location

-The location of the ServiceControl logs are specified at install time or can also be modified later on by launching the ServiceControl Management Utility and editing the configuration settings for the instance.
+The location of the ServiceControl logs are specified at install time or can also be modified later on by launching ServiceControl Management and editing the configuration settings for the instance.

 The default logging location is `%LOCALAPPDATA%\Particular\ServiceControl\logs`.